natnew/natnew/README.md

 ### Hi, I'm Natasha 👋

-I am Natasha, an AEC (Architectural, engineering and construction) professional who is interested in Coding.
-My Github will host a variety of content from Dynamo scripts to apps.
-I am interested in collaborating on projects with other code enthusiast, with the hope of improving on my skills and helping others along the way.
-Feel free to reach out to me on Twitter or Linkedin. <a href="https://www.linkedin.com/in/natasha-newbold/">LinkedIn</a>
+An AEC (Architectural, engineering and construction) professional who is interested in Coding.

 ### About Me: